xdit-project/xDiT/README.md

 pip install -U nexfort
 ```

 For usage instructions, refer to the [example/run.sh](./examples/run.sh).
-Simply append `--use_torch_compile` or `--use_one_diff` to your command.
+Simply append `--use_torch_compile` or `--use_onediff` to your command.
 Note that these options are mutually exclusive, and their performance varies across different scenarios.

 <h2 id="dev-guide">📚  Develop Guide</h2>